arktiv/table-csv-chrome/README.md

 # table-csv-chrome
-Chrome extension that allows HTML tables to be downloaded as CSVs
+Chrome extension that allows HTML tables to be downloaded as CSVs (now on firefox too)

 https://arktiv.site/extensions/